JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Determines whether to suppress line numbering of paragraphs in a range.

 ```
-FUNCTION CTextPara2.SetNoLineNumber (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetNoLineNumber (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetNoLineNumber(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION